DevCycleHQ/dotnet-server-sdk/README.md

 <a name="installation"></a>
 ## Installation
-Generate the DLL using your preferred tool

-Then include the DLL (under the `bin` folder) in the C# project, and use the namespaces:
+Download the SDK from Nuget - https://nuget.info/packages/DevCycle/1.0.0 and use the namespaces:
 ```csharp
 using DevCycle.Api;
 using DevCycle.Client;